codac-team/codac/doc/source/index.rst

 Tubex is a C++ library providing tools for computations over sets of trajectories.
 It has been designed to deal with **dynamical systems** defined by **non-linear differential equations** and involving constraints such as trajectory evaluations, time uncertainties or **delays**.
+These constraints are commonly encountered in mobile robotics: Tubex provides solutions to deal with problems that are usually hardly solvable by conventional methods such as particle approaches or Kalman filters.

 The building blocks of this library are *tubes*, that represent domains for **trajectory** variables (*e.g.* signals evolving with time).
 When a trajectory :math:`x(\cdot)` comes with uncertainties (due to numerical approximations or errors coming from sensors), a reliable enclosure of it can be made thanks to a tube :math:`[x](\cdot)`.